Luther Strange facts for kids

 Gun policy

-Strange has an A+ rating by the National Rifle Association Political Victory Fund for his opposition towards banning firearms and magazines and his consistent rejection of gun control efforts by the Democratic Party.
+Strange has an A+ rating from the National Rifle Association Political Victory Fund for his opposition towards banning firearms and magazines and his consistent rejection of gun control efforts by the Democratic Party.
 Chris W. Cox describes Strange as being a "champion for gun owners in Alabama and across the country."

 Personal life